Patient Rights & Responsibilities

 - File a grievance.
 If you want to file a grievance with this hospital, you

-may do so by writing or by calling: Madera Community Hospital Attn: Community
+may do so by writing or by calling: Madera Community Hospital Attn: Grievance

-committee will review each grievance and provide you with a written response
+The grievance committee will review each grievance and provide you with

-the results of the grievance process, and the date of completion of the
+the grievance, the results of the grievance process, and the date of completion

-grievance process.
-Concerns regarding quality of care or premature discharge
+of the grievance process.
+Concerns regarding quality of care or premature

-will also be referred to the appropriate Utilization and Quality Control
+discharge will also be referred to the appropriate Utilization and Quality

 File a complaint with the California Department of Public Health regardless